ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 Contact Information: Body Text, Not Header/Footer

-It is found that ATS missed contact information 25% of the time when stored in a Word document's header or footer zones.
+It was found that ATS missed contact information 25% of the time when stored in Word document header or footer zones.
 ATS parsers skip these zones.
 Your name, phone number, email, LinkedIn URL, and location must all appear in the first paragraph.

 Date Formatting

-CareerKit (2026) recommends MM/YYYY format for ATS compatibility for example, 05/2026.
+CareerKit (2026) recommends the MM/YYYY format for ATS compatibility, for example, 05/2026.
 Use this consistently throughout.
-Mixing 'January 2024' with '01/2024' within the same document can break ATS date extraction and cause employment periods to be misread or dropped.
+Mixing ‘January 2024’ with ‘01/2024’ within the same document can break ATS date extraction and cause employment periods to be misread or dropped.

 Section Headers: Standard Labels Only

-ATS map your content to fields by recognizing section headers.
+ATS maps your content to fields by recognizing section headers.
 Non-standard headers fail silently.
-Use exactly these labels on your professional ATS friendly resume.
+Use exactly these labels on your professional ATS-friendly resume.

 What Sections Should an ATS Have?